trusona/trusona-mobile-sdk-android/README.md

 3. To stop monitoring for trusonafications, call `stopPendingTrusonaficationsMonitor` in your `Activity`'s or `Fragment`'s  `onStop` life cycle method.

-It's important to note that trusonafications can expire after a period time (the default being 2 minutes).
+It's important to note that trusonafications can expire after a period of time (the default being 2 minutes).
 If a trusonafication expires, then the SDK will automatically reject and call the `onReject(boolean success)` method with a false parameter value.